-As far as adult mortality is concerned (Figure 30), the RMS estimates lie below the IHME estimates but are very close to the WPP estimates.
+As far as adult mortality is concerned (Figure 30), the RMS estimates lie below the IHME estimates but are very close to the WPP estimates, albeit the most recent point reflects excess deaths in 2020 which are not accounted for by the WPP estimates released in 2019.

-As indicated above, the IHME estimates of life expectancy at birth are lower than all the other estimates, which is consistent with their estimates of adult mortality being quite a bit higher than both the RMS and the WPP estimates, except for the improbable drop in rates from 2016 to 2017 (Figure 30).
+As indicated above, the IHME estimates of life expectancy at birth are lower than all the other estimates, which is consistent with their estimates of adult mortality being quite a bit higher than both the RMS and the WPP estimates, except for the improbable decline in rates from 2017 to 2018 (Figure 30).

-Figure 30: Comparison of estimates of adult mortality (45q15) for males and females combined, 2000-2018
+Figure 30: Comparison of estimates of adult mortality (45q15) for males and females combined, 2000-2020

-Although it is difficult to be sure that the neonatal mortality in South Africa is as low throughout the period as that estimated by the RMS (Figure 31), it is important to point out that the GBD 2017 estimates (IHME 2018) imply an implausible trend in completeness of registration of neonatal deaths over the period rising from an improbable under 40% in 2000 to a more reasonable 80% by late 2000s.
-Unfortunately, the "3.8 billion" GBD 2017 estimates do not include stillbirths, but comparison of the estimates of stillbirths from GBD 2016 and SADHS with estimates from DHIS data suggest IHME may have underestimated by about 7 per 1,000, which might be connected to their overestimate of neonatal mortality.
+Although it is difficult to be sure that the neonatal mortality in South Africa is as low throughout the period as that estimated by the RMS (Figure 31), it is important to point out that although the GBD 2019 estimates (IHME 2019) are more plausible than those of GBD 2017, they still imply a questionable trend in completeness of registration of neonatal deaths over the period rising from an improbable around 55% in 2000 to nearly 70% by late 2000s.

-Figure 31: Comparison of estimates of neonatal mortality rates (NMR), 2000-2018
+Figure 31: Comparison of estimates of neonatal mortality rates (NMR), 2000-2020

-Finally, the RMS estimates of the 10q5 and 10q15 are reasonably consistent with estimates from GBD 2017 (but this is not the case with previous GBD estimates (not shown)) but less so with the WPP 2019 estimates (Figure 32).
+Finally, the RMS estimates of the ${}{10}q_5$ and ${}{10}q{15}$ are reasonably consistent with estimates from GBD 2019 (but this has not always been the case with previous GBD estimates (not shown)) but less so with the WPP 2019 estimates (Figure 32).

-Figure 32: Comparison of estimates of older children & young adolescent and older adolescent & youth mortality rates $({10}q_5 \text{ and } {10}q{15})$, 2000-2018
+Figure 32: Comparison of estimates of older children & young adolescent and older adolescent & youth mortality rates ( ${10}q_5$ and ${10}q{15}$ ), 2000-2020